NRenella/Top-Movie-Data/README.md

 The link to the data visualization dashboard can be found here: [Tableau Dashboard](https://public.tableau.com/app/profile/noah.renella/viz/IMDB-data-visualization/Dashboard1)

+You may also see a screenshot of the dashboard below

 ## Tools
 I used Python, Tableau, Excel, and Kaggle for this project.